In the UK there is currently no hotel occupancy tax and to my knowledge no intention to introduce one.

 VAT is payable on Airbnb’s service fee (collected by Airbnb at the time of booking so nothing for you to do here) but no VAT is currently chargeable on rent in the UK.
 If such a time comes the government decides that money earned from Airbnb is no longer rent but a service fee then VAT may become payable.

 Income tax is payable on any earnings in the UK.
-There are very few instances where income tax is not payable on any form of earnings in most countries.
-You are kidding yourself if you think that profits earned from renting out rooms or anything else is not liable for some form of tax.
-This is just the world we live in.
+The same applies in most developed countries.
+You are kidding yourself if you think that profits earned from renting out your rooms is not liable for income tax.
+However there are allowances such as the Rent a Room Scheme where no tax is payable (see below).
+So how much tax do need to pay?
 You pay income tax at your marginal rate (this means on top of any other income you earn for example your job).
-So if your already earning £40,000 a year from your employment then you could be paying income tax at 40% or more on your Airbnb income.
+So if your already earning £50,000 a year from your employment then you should be paying income tax at 40% or more on your Airbnb income.

 The Rent a Room Scheme